 Intuitively, the measure is based on the number of people present at any given point in the transcript and gives credit for participation to each person in proportion to the number of people present.
-For example, a person is more saliently participative in a given utterance (i.e., clause or thought statement; Chi, 1997) when he or she speaks in a group of 10
+For example, a person is more saliently participative in a given utterance (i.e., clause or thought statement; Chi, 1997) when he or she speaks in a group of 10 than when he or she speaks in a group of 3.
+Similarly, people not speaking a given utterance are more saliently nonparticipative when they fail to speak in a group of 3 than when they fail to speak in a group of 10.
+Our measure adds up these relative participative /non participative moments over a block of time and then computes an aggregate, mean participation level for individuals in the group that is on the same 0 (equal) to 1 (dominated) scale for all group sizes.

 Our metric can be used for any length of meeting (Paletz & Schunn, 2009).
 It also need not be limited to audio-video data or time/turn data captured using a tool such as Second Messenger: This metric can be applied to any type of written words, including chat room transcripts, online multiplayer game transcripts, Twitter threads, and comments on blogs or in news stories.
 We formulated this metric to be used on conversations that are separated into turns or speech acts, much as in cognitive psychology research in which each utterance is coded (Chi, 1997).
 The metric computation is easily implemented in spreadsheets of coded transcripts, codebooks of speech turns, or lines of written text (as in Hiltz et al., 1989).
 These utterances can be shorter than turns, and a person may speak several utterances consecutively, depending on the grain size of analysis.
-The reason for segmenting turns into separate utterances for participation coding is that long diatribes should count more than simple affirmations toward relative dominance of a conversation. although this can also be approximated with measures that weight participation in each turn by word counts or turn length.
+The reason for segmenting turns into separate utterances for participation coding is that long diatribes should count more than simple affirmations toward relative dominance of a conversation, although this can also be approximated with measures that weight participation in each turn by word counts or turn length.
 Equation 1 shows the computation of the overall metric, but we will present its creation step by step.

-$$P{s} = \overline{n}^{2} \bullet \frac{\sum\limits{i=1}^{N} \left| \sum\limits{K=1}^{M} f(n{k}, i, K) \right|}{2(\overline{n} - 1) \sum\limits{i=1}^{N} m{i}}, \tag{1}$$ where
+$$P_s = \overline{n}^2 \bullet \frac{\sum\limits{i=1}^{N} \left| \sum\limits{K=1}^{M} f(n_k, i, K) \right|}{2(\overline{n} - 1) \sum\limits{i=1}^{N} m_i},$$ (1)

+where